hpcleuven/VscDocumentation/source/security_measures_20200520.rst

    Upload a new SSH public key before 27 May 2020 to ensure you will still be able to connect to the VSC clusters with your VSC account!

-If needed, you can still restore access to your VSC account on or after 27 May 2020 by uploading a new SSH public key.
+You can still restore access to the VSC clusters on or after 27 May 2020 by uploading a new SSH public key.

 .. note::